Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Numerical Examples

-For the first-order case, we compare four different leader selection strategies: $(i)$ no leader selection (thus, constant leader during task execution); $(ii)$ the decentralized leader selection summarized by Algorithm~\ref{algo:1}; $(iii)$ a \emph{global} variant of Algorithm~\ref{algo:1} where, at each iteration, the optimal leader is selected among \emph{all} the agents in the group rather than within the set $\calL_{k-1}$ of leader neighbors; $(iv)$ a \emph{random} leader selection.
+We report now some numerical results meant to illustrate the effectiveness of the proposed approach.
+We compare four different leader selection strategies: $(i)$ no leader selection (thus, constant leader during task execution); $(ii)$ the decentralized leader selection summarized by Algorithm~\ref{algo:1}; $(iii)$ a \emph{globally informed} variant of Algorithm~\ref{algo:1} where, at each iteration, the leader is selected as the one minimizing~\eqref{eq:minimization_first} among \emph{all} the agents in the group rather than within the set $\calL_{k-1}$ of leader neighbors; $(iv)$ a \emph{random} leader selection.
 All the four runs started from the same initial conditions and involved a group of $N=10$ agents.
-The interaction graph $\calG$ was cycled over the six topologies shown in Fig.~\ref{fig:canonical_graphs} with a switching frequency of $2$~sec, and the velocity command $\Boldu_r$ was received by the current leader with a sending period $T_r=5$~sec.
+The interaction graph $\calG$ was cycled over the six topologies shown in Fig.~\ref{fig:canonical_graphs} with a switching frequency of $2$~s, and the velocity command $\Boldu_r$ was received by the current leader with a sending period $T_r=5$~s.
 Finally, the leader selection algorithm was executed with period $T=0.05$~sec, and the gains $k_p=5$, $k_u=2.5$ were employed.
+Note that the algorithm result does not depend on the particular shape defined by $\Boldd$ therefore we just selected an arbitrary $\Boldd$ for the examples.

 Figures~\ref{fig:simulation_first_order}(a--e) report the results of the four simulation runs: Fig.~\ref{fig:simulation_first_order}(a)-top shows the current graph $\calG$ topology during the simulations (according to the indexing used in Fig.~\ref{fig:canonical_graphs}) and Fig.~\ref{fig:simulation_first_order}(a)-bottom the behavior of $\Boldu_r(t)$ which, as expected, is piece-wise constant and has a jump at every $T_r$~sec.
 The four Figs.~\ref{fig:simulation_first_order}(b--e) then report the behavior of $l(t)$ (the identity of the current leader) and of $\|\Bolde(t)\|_{k_n}$, the error metric defined in~(\ref{eq:err_metric_first_order}), for the four leader selection strategies $(i)$--$(iv)$.